Contents

 Europe remains a benchmark for compliance and risk controls, but is no longer the primary engine of net new CFD trader growth.
 Annual growth rates of 12% contrast sharply with APAC’s 28%+ figures.

 MENA’s CFD growth has been anchored in the UAE, with Dubai (DFSA) and Abu Dhabi (ADGM) serving as regulatory centers.
 Expanding interest in Saudi Arabia, Kuwait, and other Gulf markets since around 2019 reflects broader regional modernization efforts.
+CME Group launched a Dubai hub last October, citing a 16% jump in regional derivatives activity, coinciding with a broader migration of CFD brokers toward the UAE.

 MENA CFD traders often focus on: